Tree Examination and Consulting

 At first glance, the tree appeared to be near the end of its life, however, our Arborists were optimistic the tree could be saved with the right treatment program, and in time, return to its former beauty in the client’s entertainment space.

-- Primary health care (PHC) diagnostic service revealing previous construction damage during building of entertainment space Holistic
+- Plant health care (PHC) diagnostic service revealing previous construction damage during building of entertainment space

 - One-off vertical mulching service to address tip dieback indicating previous root damage

 - Multi-round deep root fertilization service to provide nutrients to promote a dense canopy

 - Trunk spray service to enhance wound closure at base of tree as well as suppress root rot fungus

 - Spring monitoring visit scheduled to evaluate future growth